 In July 1897, when he was living at Forli, in Malvern, he had problems with his eyelids and Dr Charles East was called.
 The previous month Dr East had called and discussed kites with Elgar – who was so enchanted that he started to make them – big ones that were difficult for one man to pull them out of the sky.
 He practised flying his kites on the Malvern Hills and invited his friends to have a go.

 1892, 13th January – Elgar went to see Dr. Archibald Weir.
 The next day he was in bed at Forli with flu’.
 It snowed.
 Elgar was still in bed 6 days later, when the snow began to thaw.
 Despite an Edward Lear Nonsense book being sent, he remained in bed and on 21st his flu symptoms were worse than ever though his throat felt better.
-He continued to recover and went downstairs for the first time on 26th January.
+He began to recover and went downstairs for the first time on 26th January.
 Dr Weir was called a couple of times after that and Elgar ventured outside for the first time on 7th March.

 1901, 23rd February – Elgar and Alice were staying at the Langham Hotel in London and he began coughing.
 They went home to Malvern by train.
 The next day Elgar was in bed with flu and Dr East was called.
 The doctor next visited on 1st and 2nd March, by which time Elgar was well enough to finish his May Song.
 He was ‘let out for a walk’ on 4th, went to Worcester on 5th, and spent the next two days in bed recovering.
 On 6th and 7th he had a relapse and didn’t go out again until 9th.